HustleCoinProject/docs/PRIVACY_POLICY.md

 If you have any questions or concerns about this Privacy Policy or how your data is handled, please contact us at:

 **Email:** ailtonjoaosimao@gmail.com

----

-This template covers **essential privacy policy requirements** for most apps, including account management, personal data usage, security, legal compliance, and children’s privacy.

-If you want, I can also draft a **shorter, more user-friendly version** suitable to show directly inside the app during registration.
-This is often more readable and improves compliance with app store policies.

-Do you want me to do that?